GoraNetwork/doc/developing_evm.rst

 Classic oracle is the original Gora product designed to query any type of data source.
-On EVM-compatible networks, smart contracts are almost always written in `Solidity <https://soliditylang.org/>`_ , so this is the language we will use.
+On EVM-compatible networks, smart contracts are almost always written in `Solidity <https://soliditylang.org/>`_, so this is the language Gora uses.
-For a quick hands-on introduction, see `Gora source code examples
-<https://github.com/GoraNetwork/phoenix-examples/>`_.
-For a more complete
-overview as well as an API reference, read on.
+For a quick hands-on introduction, see `Developer Quick Start (EVM)`_.
+For a more complete overview as well as an API reference, read on.

 **********************
 Requesting oracle data